PawelStadnicki/Florence/README.md

 # 📄 README in Progress

-Hi! 👋 This README is currently a work in progress — I'm in the process of writing it and adding more details.
+This README is currently a work in progress — I'm in the process of writing it and adding more details.

 🛠️ Expect updates in the coming hours or days as I document the project structure, usage, goals, and fix breaking changes of dependencies.